amasend/covid_dashboard/README.md

 ![image](https://raw.githubusercontent.com/amasend/covid_dashboard/master/screens/poland_china_log_100.png)

 ## Docker container release history:
+`1.6` - fix for data per 1mln population when population is lower than 1mln
 `1.5` - added visualization per 1mln population in each country, better API error handling (some countries have corrupted data, eg. USA sometimes will not load because an API does not return data.)
 `1.4` - added UI revision to be persisted, corrected some locations on map, change in log scale and yaxis info, updated hover info for heat-map